 “No disease that can be treated by diet should be treated with any other means.”
 Maimonides, 12th Century Physician and Philosopher

-Sometimes, there isn’t a specific illness but we just don’t feel great, and may experience common symptoms such as lack of energy, bloating, headaches, weight gain, mood swings etc.
+Sometimes, there isn’t a specific illness, we just don’t feel great, and may experience common symptoms such as lack of energy, bloating, headaches, weight gain, mood swings etc.

 Nutritional Medicine encompasses the use of carefully compiled individual prescriptions for diet and lifestyle in order to alleviate or prevent ailments and promote optimal health, vitality and wellbeing.

 Good nutrition is the foundation of your health and you really “are what you eat”, so it is important that your diet contains the right ingredients to keep you balanced and prevent illness.

 Whatever your condition, whether you have specific symptoms now or you would simply like to maintain and protect your health, nutritional medicine can help you to live a healthy, symptom-free life.